TheJacksonLaboratory/Cellos/README.md

 ## Running the pipeline

 There are two main steps to run the pipeline:
-1. Organanizing images and organoids segmentation.
+1. Organizing images and organoids segmentation.
 2. Nuclei segmentation

 Each of these can be run on an individual well using a plain `bash` script or as an `sbatch` script.
 To run on a whole plate, the script uses `sbatch` to launch jobs on a SLURM HPC cluster.
 The `sbatch` settings have been optimized using the sample data set and the JAX Sumner2 cluster.